Wynne man pleads guilty in federal court to child porn charge

 Assistant U.S. Attorney Katie Hinojosa told Baker that at the time of his arrest on May 10, 2022, Taylor's mobile phone was discovered to contain 471 images and 63 videos of child sexual abuse material.

-Hinojosa said Taylor came to the attention of authorities after the National Center for Missing and Endangered Children notified Arkansas State Police detected it had child sexual abuse material sent to a phone number that later traced to Taylor.
+Hinojosa said Taylor came to the attention of authorities after the National Center for Missing and Endangered Children notified Arkansas State Police that it had detected child sexual abuse material sent to a phone number that investigators later traced to Taylor.
 Hinojosa said Taylor told police he was living with his parents in Wynne, "because he was recently divorced."

 Hinojosa said Taylor admitted to police investigators that he looked at pornography, telling them it had led to his divorce, but said he denied viewing child pornography.